Electric Vehicles

 • Release less pollution: Electric vehicles have no tailpipe emissions, which means they don't contribute to local air pollution or smog when you drive.
 They also have lower “lifecycle emissions” than gasoline cars.
 In other words, their “lifecycle”—including manufacturing the vehicle and its battery and charging it—releases less of the air pollution that causes climate change than the full “lifecycle” of gas vehicles.
 The amount of emissions depends on how the electricity is generated.
 With New England’s relatively clean electricity grid, the Union of Concerned Scientists estimates that driving the average electric vehicle creates the same emissions as a gasoline car that drives 111 miles per gallon .
 As more renewable energy sources like wind and solar are used to generate electricity, the emissions associated with electric vehicles will be even lower.

 • Energy security and resilience: Electric vehicles can help reduce your dependence on volatile global oil markets, since they can use electricity from various sources, including natural gas, coal, nuclear, wind, solar, and hydropower.
 For example, when gas prices spiked in the spring of 2022 due partly to the Russian invasion of Ukraine and ensuing issues in the global gasoline supply, interest in electric vehicles spiked as well .
-Electric vehicles can also provide a critical source of backup power during power outages by using their batteries to power essential appliances or devices.
-As climate change causes increasingly severe and unpredictable weather conditions in the Northeast, power outages may become more frequent and this source of backup power will be lifesaving for many Americans.
+Electric vehicles can also provide a critical source of backup power during power outages by using their batteries to power essential appliances or devices, with some vehicles even capable of providing backup power to one's home.
+As climate change causes increasingly severe and unpredictable weather conditions in the Northeast, power outages may become more frequent and increasing the need for backup sources of power.

 INCENTIVE PROGRAMS FOR ELECTRIC VEHICLES